 Talk about creating a powerful user experience!
 The result is not just pretty pictures but rather a level of understanding not otherwise possible.
 Workers will do a better job, do it faster and training time will be reduced.

-Imagine having your entire product assembly (even those with thousands and thousands of parts) in a single instance that is viewable from virtually any device including a tablet that:
+Imagine having your entire product assembly in a single instance that is viewable from virtually any device including a tablet that:

 - Loads quickly and with the viewing performance you need.

 - Let’s you “drill down” into sub assemblies, hiding parts as needed, viewing any associated meta data from notes to GD&T.